CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-04-Scale-the-application-and-Validate-HA.md

 ## Objectives

-In this exercise, you will complete the following exercise:
+In this exercise, you will complete the following:
 - Task 1: Modify the Kubernetes resource deployments in the Kubernetes service
 - Task 2: Resolve failed replica provisioning
 - Task 3: Configure Horizontal Autoscaling for Kubernetes service pods